sarahfuchi/Data-Science/Prediction (Regression)/README.md

 <a id="ch4"></a>
 # Step 2: Data Gathering

-Dataset can be found at the Kaggle's mainpage for this project: [Kaggle: I’m Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started/data) or using the Kaggle app in Python.
+Dataset can be found at the Kaggle's mainpage for this project: [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) or using the Kaggle app in Python.
 I went with the second option.

 <a id="ch5"></a>
 # Step 3: Data Preperation